winterStudyProjects2023/ReactWebShop/README.md

 - React context API
 - Firebase Authentication
 - Firebase Firestore
-- Netlify deployed with continuious integration (CI) from Github
+- Netlify deployed with continuious integration (CI/CD) from Github

 - Stripe mock API integration (in progress ... for v2.0)
 - Typescript strict types (in Progress ... for v2.0)
 - React refactoring with useReducer (in progress for v2.0)
 - Redux refactoring (in progress ... for v2.0)
 - Jest and Cypress - tests implementation (in progress ... v2.0)
+- CI/CD - adding continiuous deployment with Github, Jest & Eslint ( in progress ... v2.0) to current CI/CD with Netlify

 ### Sources with links that significantly helped for building this project
 ### Great thanks for providing such useful information